 - Francophone Admissions Stream you were required to submit: (1) Essay in French, and (2) Letter of Recommendation, which must both be written in French.

 Did you meet ALL deadlines as clearly outlined in the OMSAS information booklet?

-Applications and all required documents were due to OMSAS by October 1, 2020.
+Applications and all required documents were due to OMSAS by the application deadline.